wagtail/wagtail/README.rst

 Compatibility
 ~~~~~~~~~~~~~
-Wagtail supports Django 1.11.x on Python 3.4, 3.5 and 3.6.
+Wagtail supports Django 1.11.x and 2.0 on Python 3.4, 3.5 and 3.6.
 Supported database backends are PostgreSQL, MySQL and SQLite.

 Contributing
 ~~~~~~~~~~~~